benjaminbollen/integration-tests/README.md

 When any of some set of repositories is pushed to a `staging` branch (possibly `develop`), we would like to run a set of tests, spanning across multiple repos.

-Details for which tests will be run can be found in `integration_tests.sh`.
-To run these tests when pushing to the `staging` branch, add the following to the params.sh
+The tests that will be run can be found at the top of `test.sh`.
+To run these tests when pushing to the `staging` branch, add the following to the environment variables in circle.yml:

 ```
-integration_tests_branch=staging
+INTEGRATION_TESTS_BRANCH: staging
 ```

 Of course you can replace `staging` by anything.
 If the variable is blank, no integration tests will be run.

-You can also specify the branch all other repos should be on for the integrations test by setting `integration_test_against_branch`.
+You can also specify the branch all other repos should be on for the integrations test by setting `INTEGRATION_TEST_AGAINST_BRANCH`.